wingkwong/leetcode-the-hard-way/tutorials/graph-theory/tarjans-algorithm.md

 int main(){

-    // Constructing adjacency list for example graph shown, mapping node a to 0, b to 1 and so on... vector<vector<int>> graph(8);
+    // constructing adjacency list for example graph shown, mapping node a to 0, b to 1 and so on... vector<vector<int>> graph(8);
     graph[0].push_back(1);
     graph[1].push_back(2);